codeninja0x01/React-Boilerplate/README.md

 yarn star
 ```

-> This starts a local server using `ibpack`, which will watch for any file changes and will restart the sever according to these changes.
+> This starts a local server using `webpack`, which will watch for any file changes and will restart the sever according to these changes.
 > The server address will be displayed to you as `http://0.0.0.0:3000`.